diegopscode/web-luck-game/README.md

 # Web Luck Game
-A game that only luck you can win!
+A game that only with luck you can win!